CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.2 Personal.md

 ### 2 4 Insufficient knowledge of regulations

-The determination of regulations alone does not ensure their observance and trouble-free operation.
+The establishment of regulations alone does not ensure their compliance and trouble-free operation.
 All employees must also be aware of the applicable regulations, above all the officials.
 Damage that arises because existing regulations are not known, may not be excused with the statements: "I did not know that I am responsible." or "I did not know how to handle it."

 ### 2 5 Misconduct